Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Stochastic quantization of massive fermions

 \subsection{Fokker-Plank approach}

-The different way that can be used to compute the double trace operator is the Fokker-Plank way.
-The general form of the Fokker-Plank Lagrangian is
+The second way which can be used to compute the double trace operator is the Fokker-Plank way.
+The general form of the Fokker-Plank Lagrangian is gotten from the stochastic partition function of fermions,

-We use the same kernel $V(k)$ with the Langevin's approach.
+where we use the same kernel $V(k)$ with the Langevin's approach.
 As a result of putting the kernel and the classical action into the Fokker-Plank Lagrangian, the Fokker-plank action is given by

-The Fokker-Plank action is same with the newly defined bulk action in the HWRG side if we put the condition $r=t$.
-We could compute equations of motion for the $\chi_+$ and $\bar\chi_+$ fields by applying the principle of least action and the result for the $\chi_+$ field is
+You can check that the Fokker-Plank action is same with the newly defined bulk action in the AdS/CFT section (\ref{225}) if we put the suggested condition (1) $r=t$ referred in the introduction.
+From the Fokker-Plank action, we could compute equations of motion of the $\chi_+$ and $\bar\chi_+$ fields by applying the principle of least action.
+The result for the $\chi_+$ field is

-The solutions of the equations of motion also are given as a linear combination of the modified bessel functions.
-The result of inserting the equations of motion into the Fokker-Plank action is
+where $\alpha$ are spin indeces.
+The solutions of the equations of motion also are given as the linear combination of the modified bessel functions.
+The result of inserting the equations of motion into the Fokker-Plank action is the following boundary terms,